SaakethReddy2006/Ethical-Hacking-Workshop/README.md

 ## 🟣 Module 07 — Malware Analysis

-This section covers the malware-analysis laboratories handled by our team.
+This section covers the malware-analysis laboratories covered in this repository.

 ### Topics Include